mmercan/blog/_posts/2019-08-15-creating-azure-websites-site-extensions.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>in some cases you don't want to  clutter the NuGet feed and seperate our extensions.<br>just replace your dotnet NuGet push lane with </p>
+<p>in some cases, you don't want to clutter the NuGet feed and separate our extensions.<br>just replace your dotnet NuGet push lane with </p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code {"language":"powershell"} -->